mclumd/julia/README.md

 make
 ```
 ## Running

+#### Hardware (Baxter)
+You need to be connected to the same network as the Baxters.
+Right now they only connect over wired Ethernet until someone figures out how they can connect wirelessly.
+However, your computer can connect wirelessly to the network they are plugged into.
+The network is mcl_avw, and is hidden.

+To turn on the Baxters, first close the red Main Breaker on the back bottom of the mobility base.
+Then press (don't hold) the black rubber power button on the top right back of the mobility base.
+When the red indicator light next to it is flashing twice, it's on and stable.
+Then switch on the power inverter on the back of the Baxter.
+Finally, press (don't hold) the white power button on the back of the Baxter's left hip.
+The Baxter will take a while to start up.
+When the display shows a static Rethink Robotics logo and there is a green halo on Baxter's head, it is ready.

+#### Software
 Make sure you `source /opt/ros/indigo/setup.bash` and `source ~/ros_ws/devel/setup.bash` or add them to your `~/.bashrc`.

 If everything is setup acccording to [this guide](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup):